 Two stockholder derivative complaints also were filed on December 16, 2016 against Keryx and certain of its former officers (Gregory P. Madison, Scott A. Holmes, Ron Bentsur and James Oliviero) certain of its former directors (Kevin J. Cameron, Daniel P. Regan, Steven C. Gilman, Michael Rogers Michael P. Tarnok, Joseph Feczko, Jack Kaye Wyche Fowler, Jr. and John P. Butler), some of whom are current directors and officers of ours, in the Superior Court of Massachusetts, one captioned Venkat Vara Prasad Malledi v.
 Keryx Biopharmaceuticals, Inc., et al., and one captioned James Anderson v.
 Keryx Biopharmaceuticals, Inc., et al. Each of these two complaints generally alleges breach of fiduciary duty, unjust enrichment, abuse of control, mismanagement and corporate waste.
-On June 27, 2017, the Superior Court of Massachusetts granted the parties' motion to consolidate and stay the derivative litigations.
+On June 27, 2017, the Superior Court of Massachusetts granted the parties' motion to consolidate and stay the derivative litigations, and that stay remains in effect.
 All of the complaints seek unspecified damages, interest, attorneys' fees, and other costs.
+It is expected that such complaints would be dismissed if the above-mentioned ruling of the Massachusetts District Court entering judgment for the defendants in the case brought under the securities laws stands; however, as discussed above, we are awaiting the outcome of the appeal of that judgment.

-We deny any allegations of wrongdoing and intend to vigorously defend against the shareholder lawsuits described in this section.
-There is no assurance, however, that we will be successful in the defense of these lawsuits or that insurance will be available or adequate to fund any settlement or judgment or the litigation costs of these actions.
+We deny any allegations of wrongdoing and intend to continue vigorously defending against the shareholder lawsuits described in this section.
+There is no assurance, however, that we will be successful in the defense of these lawsuits, or any associated appeals, or that insurance will be available or adequate to fund any settlement or judgment or the litigation costs of these actions.
 Moreover, we are unable to predict the outcome or reasonably estimate a range of possible losses at this time.
 A resolution of these lawsuits in a manner adverse to us, however, could have a material effect on our financial position and results of operations in the period in which a particular lawsuit is resolved.